FleischmanKrisztian/BucuriaDarului2017/Developer Manual.md

 - volmongo_databasename2  = BucuriaDaruluiCommon   (Common DB)
 - volmongo_port = 27017 (This is the port for the offline/local mongodatabase by default its 27017)
 - volmongo_port2 = 32770 (The port of the MongoDB running on your NAS)
-- volmongo_server2 = localhost (the server name running locally is localhost)
+- volmongo_server = localhost (the server name running locally is localhost)
 - volmongo_server2  =  192.169.0.143 (The IP address of your NAS)

 2. Make sure you have your servers up and running